-- 33.1 Upon receipt of an application for a development permit that does not comply with this bylaw but in respect of which the Municipal Planning Commission is requested to exercise discretion under subsection 33.3, the Development Officer shall: - (a) refer the application to the Municipal Planning Commission for a decision; and - (b) notify adjacent landowners and other persons likely to be affected, including the County of Lethbridge County, government departments and any other referral agency in accordance with Section 35 (Notification of Adjacent Landowners and Persons Likely Affected). - 33.2 The Development Officer is authorized to exercise discretion for a permitted use where a limited variance to one applicable measurable standard not to exceed 10 percent is requested, in accordance with subsection 29.2.

-- 33.3 The Municipal Planning Commission is authorized to decide upon an application for a development permit notwithstanding that the proposed development does not comply with this bylaw, if in the opinion of the Municipal Planning Commission, the proposed development would not: - (a) unduly interfere with the amenities of the neighbourhood; or - (b) materially interfere with or affect the use, enjoyment or value of neighbouring properties; - (c) and the proposed development conforms with the use prescribed for that land or building within Schedule 2 Use Regulation.
+- 33.1 Upon receipt of an application for a development permit that does not comply with this bylaw but in respect of which the Municipal Planning Commission is requested to exercise discretion under subsection 33.3, the Development Officer shall: - (a) refer the application to the Municipal Planning Commission for a decision; and - (b) notify adjacent landowners and other persons likely to be affected, including Vulcan County, government departments and any other referral agency in accordance with Section 33. - The Development Officer is authorized to exercise discretion for a permitted use where a limited variance to one applicable measurable standard not to exceed 10 percent is requested, in accordance with subsection 29.2. - 33.3 The Municipal Planning Commission is authorized to decide upon an application for a development permit notwithstanding that the proposed development does not comply with this bylaw, if in the opinion of the Municipal Planning Commission, the proposed development would not: - (a) unduly interfere with the amenities of the neighbourhood; or - (b) materially interfere with or affect the use, enjoyment or value of neighbouring properties; - (c) and the proposed development conforms with the use prescribed for that land or building within Schedule 2 Use Regulation.